 From a distance, Double Ex House has the simple iconic profile and material quality of a barn.
-But, as one approaches, a dominant sculptural feature becomes apparent.
-In a contemporary twist on a familiar type, exterior stepped voids travel diagonally up the long sides of the house, meeting in a single space at the top.
-This continuous zone is however still covered by a roof, as if it had been carved out from a monolithic volume.
-Appearing to float, the very large eave covers a unique shaded and protected multi-purpose exterior space.
-Cedar decks beneath it extend from the interiors of each of the house’s two levels, culminating in a covered “attic-deck” on the 3rd floor.
+As one approaches, however, a dominant sculptural feature becomes apparent: in a contemporary twist on a familiar type, exterior stepped voids travel diagonally up the long sides of the house, meeting in a single space at the top.
+This continuous zone is still covered by a roof, as if it had been carved out from a monolithic volume.
+Appearing to float, the very large eave shades and protects a unique shaded multipurpose exterior space.
+Cedar decks beneath it extend from the interiors of each of the house’s two levels, culminating in a covered “attic-deck” on the third floor.

 Client: Hometta, Inc

 Design Team: Eric Bunge, Mimi Hoang | Christopher Grabow, Seung Teak Lee, Julia Chapman, Ammr Vandal